Optus Data Sharing

 Optus first introduced "family sharing" plans in April 2015, but those were somewhat more limited in scope and you had to pay a one-off $5 fee for each device you added.
 Since then, the data sharing model has been simplified and you can now share data across any eligible plans and devices – whether that's between multiple family members or across your own gadget collection.

-If you exceed the data allowance on your own device plan and there's still data left in the pool, you'll use that.
-If the pool runs out, you'll pay $10 for an extra 1GB of data, which is added automatically.
-There's no charge for adding devices to the pool, they simply have to be on the same bill.
+If you exceed the data allowance on your own device plan and there's still data left in the shared pool, you'll use that.
+If the shared data runs out, you'll pay $10 for an extra 1GB of data, which is added automatically.
+There's no charge for adding services to the data sharing pool, they simply have to be on the same bill.

 Note that this only works if you're on the plan types mentioned.
 If you're signed up to an older Optus plan or a prepaid plan, you'll have to switch to a newer contract plan to take advantage of Optus data sharing.
 If you're on a contract plan from several years back, you may well have to sign up for a new contract to qualify (though ask nicely on the phone or online and you might score a less onerous deal).